monk-io/docs/docs/get-monk.md

 ## Upgrading Monk

-To upgrade your local Monk to the newest version:
+Upgrading your local Monk to the newest version is simple.

 === "macOS"